Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/barding.md

 aliases: ["Barding"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Player's Handbook p.
-157. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+157. Available in the SRD and the Basic Rules."
 ---
 # Barding
 *Tack and Harness*